ppy/osu-wiki/news/2024/2024-01-15-osutaiko-osucatch-osumania-4k-world-cup-staff-applications.md

 ---

 Think you got what it takes to staff for some of the most prestigious tournament series of the game?
 Then don't waste a second, and submit a form to your preferred World Cup.
 The osu!
-World Cups team will be forever grateful for your help with furthering the tournament scene's growth!
+World Cup team will forever be grateful for your help with furthering the tournament scene's growth!

 —LeoFLT